LazyJJ-dev/LazyJJ/website/src/content/docs/reference/aliases.md

 LazyJJ provides aliases that add value beyond built-in JJ commands.
 For shortcuts to native commands (`st`, `d`, `n`, `e`, `ll`), see `lazyjj-shortcuts.toml`.

+## Philosophy: Value-Add Over Shortcuts

+LazyJJ's approach to aliases:

+- **Value-add aliases**: Do something Git or vanilla JJ don't (these are in the main reference)
+- **Pure shortcuts**: Just shorter names for existing commands (separate file)

+This keeps the main aliases file focused on LazyJJ's unique contributions to the JJ workflow.

 ## Value-Add Aliases

 These aliases add flags or combine commands beyond what JJ provides natively: